NI will not host WRC round in 2022

 While the absence of a British round will hit rallying in the UK and Ireland, it is also a blow for up and coming drivers who are working their way up the World Rally ladder, including for 22-year-old NI driver Josh McErlean.

 "Having Rally NI would be a huge boost to me and my career.
-It would bring more limelight into the world of rallying," said McErlean, who is aiming to return to the championship in 2022 in R5 machinery.
+It would bring more limelight into the world of rallying," said McErlean, who is aiming to return to the championship in 2022 in Rally2 machinery.

 "You can see how much exposure the rallies get and how they get people on board and everyone can see what it is all about.